-3. (Name of) County Public Schools or (Name of) City Public Schools shall be placed on each side of the bus body at the beltline and be four inches high.
+3. (Name of) County Public Schools or (Name of) City Public Schools shall be placed on each side of the public school bus body at the beltline and be four inches high.

-4. Type of Fuel Identification of fuel type shall be in 2 inch lettering adjacent to the fuel filler opening.
+4. Type of Fuel: Identification of fuel type shall be in two inch lettering adjacent to the fuel filler opening.

-.
-A sign with black letters on clear or school bus yellow background, indicating the type of alternative fuel being used, may be placed on the side of the bus near the entrance door.
-No sign shall be more than 4-3/4 inches long or more than 3-1/4 inches high.
+5. A sign with black letters on clear or NSBY background, indicating the type of alternative fuel being used, may be placed on the side of the bus near the entrance door.
+No sign shall be more than 4 .75 inches long or more than 3 .25 inches high.

-5. Options - The following lettering and signs are options, but if equipped, they must conform to these specifications:
+6. Options: The following lettering and signs are options, but if equipped, they shall conform to these specifications:

 a.
-The bus number may be placed in the center of the bus roof with black (12-inch minimum) numbers.
+The bus number shall be placed in the center of the public school bus roof with black ( twelve inches minimum) numbers.

 b.
 The bus number (four inches minimum) shall be placed on the inside rear header with black paint or vinyl decals.
 It shall not interfere with the Emergency Door letterings.

 c.
-Battery - The location of the battery identified by the word “Battery” or “Batteries” on the battery compartment door in 2 inch lettering.
+Battery: The location of the battery identified by the word “Battery” or “Batteries” on the battery compartment door in two inch lettering.

 d.
-Traffic Warning Lights Sign Shall be placed in between the top and bottom glass on the rear emergency door, and lettered “STOP WHEN RED LIGHTS FLASH.”
+Traffic Warning Lights Sign: Shall be placed in between the top and bottom glass on the rear emergency door, and lettered “STOP WHEN RED LIGHTS FLASH.”
 The sign shall be marked with retro-reflective NSBY material comprising background for black letters, four inches in height.
-On a rear-engine Type D bus , the sign shall be placed in the center of the engine door.

-Exception: The sign shall not be mounted on any activity vehicle.
+On Type D (RE) buses, the sign shall be placed in the center of the engine door.
+Exception: The sign shall not be mounted on any public MFSAB bus.

 e.
-Stop for Railroad Crossing Sign The sign shall be placed on the rear of the bus.
+Stop for Railroad Crossing Sign: The sign shall be placed on the rear of the public school bus.

 f.
-Identification Sign for Students A sign with symbols and/or numbers displaying identification information for the students of the bus or route served shall be mounted on the right side of the bus near the entrance door.
+Identification Sign for Students: A sign with symbols and/or numbers displaying identification information for the students of the bus or route served shall be mounted on the right side of the bus near the entrance door.
 The sign shall be no larger than 121 square inches.

 g.
-American Flag Decals Non-reflective, American Flag decals, no larger than 6 inches by 10 inches shall be placed on the exterior of the bus, on both sides and/or at the rear of the bus.
-The decals shall be centered between the top two rub rails and mounted so that the right edge of the decal is no closer than 3 inches from the bus number or so that the left edge of the decal is no further than 12 inches from the bus number.
+American Flag Decals: Non-reflective, American Flag decals, no larger than six inches by ten inches shall be placed on the exterior of the bus, on both sides and/or at the rear of Types C and D public school buses.
+The decals shall be centered between the top two rub rails and mounted so that the right edge of the decal is no closer than three inches from the bus number or so that the left edge of the decal is no further than twelve inches from the bus number.
 A rear decal shall be centered in the rear of the bus.

-Exception: Type A buses shall mount the decals below the second rub rail and centered below the bus number on both sides.
+Type A public school buses shall mount the American Flag decals below the second rub rail and centered below the bus number on both sides.

 h.
-Bus Safety Hotline Sign A sign with yellow lettering on black background may be mounted in the center of the rear bumper with the letters “School Bus Safety Hotline Call (area) xxx-xxxx.”
-The sign is not to exceed 3 ¼ inches high x 10 inches wide.
+Bus Safety Hotline Sign: A sign with yellow lettering on black background may be mounted in the center of the rear bumper with the letters “School Bus Safety Hotline Call (area) xxx-xxxx.”
+The sign is not to exceed 3 .25 inches high x ten inches wide.

-6. Only manufacturer or dealer’s identification, logos, signs or other items approved by the Department of Education (DOE) may be displayed.
+7. Only manufacturer or dealer’s identification, logos, signs or other items approved by the VDOE may be displayed.

-52. Inside Height.
+53. Inside Height

 Inside body height shall be 72 inches or more, measured metal to metal, at any point on longitudinal center line from front vertical bow to rear vertical bow.

-Exception: Type A conversion van – Inside body height shall be 62 inches minimum.
+Type A public school buses inside body height shall be 62 inches minimum.
 Does not apply to air conditioning equipment.

-53

-.
-Insulation.
+54. Insulation